 Get a customized, free demo now!Book A Demo

-The Best Inventory Management Software for small businesses
+5 Best Online Inventory Management Software for Small Businesses

 If you’re a smaller business with limited growth then the below 5 options are likely to fit your requirements.

 Fishbowl calls itself the number one QuickBooks solution and may be ideal for manufacturing and warehousing businesses.
 It easily integrates with a number of leading business solutions and systems such as Amazon, QuickBooks, Salesforce, and others.
 You can not only track inventory with ease, but it monitors expiration dates to assist with stock rotation and avoid wastage.

 Where you have fast moving stock, it’s simple to set up automatic reordering and tracking, so that you avoid both over and understocking items.
 Fishbowl makes it easy to organize complicated manufacturing tasks that cover every stage.
 It also recognizes that business needs can be very diverse, so makes it easy to customize fields so the software fits your business.

 While Fishbowl has its positives, it does come with some drawbacks that may make you consider Brightpearl instead.
 The Fishbowl app runs on your own servers (compared to Brightpearl being cloud-based) so you will be responsible for maintaining the backend.
 It also has a rather clunky interface and reporting options are limited.